 This rejection of the narrow HR career path and enthusiasm for professional experience outside the function is welcome.
 It is closely related to the growing idea of bringing people into the CHRO role who have been exposed to other functions and who can demonstrate business acumen in addition to technical expertise and broad-based functional knowledge.
 We are also seeing greater value being placed on those who have been exposed to customer-facing roles, as well as those with overseas experience.

 A core aspect of retaining talent is assessment, specifically for the purposes of development and to discover where talent might effectively be redeployed.
 Willie Smit, chief human resources officer of Nyrstar, believes that the speed at which organisations develop talent is too slow to keep pace with what lies ahead.
 “There needs to be heavy investment in the assessment of people, since we have only scratched the surface of developing the potential the talent that is there.
-We must also have a more flexible approach to talent management, moving people around the business — the days of keeping someone in a role for 3-5 years are gone,” he says.
+We must also have a more flexible approach to talent management, moving people around the business — the days of keeping someone in a role for three to five years are gone,” he says.

 Martha Desmond, chief human resources officer at Apollo Tyres, believes that the way HR skills are being taught is too theoretical.
 “It is a much more fluid, ambiguous world today.
 We also need to have more learning innovation to replace traditional and outdated methods such as classroom learning.”